DecisionsDev/odm-for-container-getting-started/doc/topics/tut_icp_gs_test_ruleset_lsn.md

  It shows that the loan is rejected because the debt-to-income ratio is too high.

-9. Log out of the Rule Execution Server console.
+9. Log out of the Decision Server console.

 ## Step 3 \(Optional\): Testing the execution of the ruleset by using cURL